-The OECD, the Coordinating Ministry of Maritime Affairs and Investment of Indonesia and the Coordinating Body on the Seas of East Asia (COBSEA) and United Nations Environment Programme (UNEP), will organise the 3rd Regional Ocean Policy Dialogue on Marine Plastic Pollution in Southeast Asia.
-It will discuss common challenges in data collection and analysis, policy coherence, and financing to tackle marine plastic pollution in Southeast Asia.
-The meeting will take place from 3-4 May 2023 in Bali, Indonesia as a hybrid event with a Zoom connection available for those who will not be able to attend in person.
+On 3-4 May 2023, the OECD, the Coordinating Ministry of Maritime Affairs and Investment of Indonesia and the Coordinating Body on the Seas of East Asia (COBSEA) and the United Nations Environment Programme (UNEP) organised the 3rd Regional Ocean Policy Dialogue on Marine Plastic Pollution in Southeast Asia (in Bali, Indonesia) to discuss common challenges in data collection and analysis, policy coherence, and financing to tackle marine plastic pollution in Southeast Asia, as a hybrid event.

 Since 2019, the OECD project Driving a sustainable ocean economy in Southeast Asia has focused on addressing ocean pollution from plastics in the SEA region, by convening policymakers and relevant stakeholders at the regional, national, and local levels to discuss co-ordinated and coherent policy approaches to curb marine plastic pollution, how finance may be mobilised to address the problem of plastic pollution at the source, as well as clarifying what are the data and information gaps that need to be filled, and how work from the OECD, COBSEA and other international organisations and bilateral donors can support governments in the SEA region to fill those gaps.